 Ask what’s the worst thing that could happen if I don’t do this today?
 Can I live with that?

-* In the case of some chronic or degenerative physical conditions The Impossible Task may continue to be a challenge that requires additional levels of acceptance and compassion counseling can help you with.
+* In the case of some chronic or degenerative physical conditions The Impossible Task may continue to be a challenge that requires additional levels of acceptance and compassion counseling.

 Asking or paying for help.